YouDirk/c64-non-sense/README.md

 clean:         Deletes temporary files / prepare for recompilation
                Useful on 'Header file not found' compilation errors
 clean-all:     Deletes all files which are not under version control
-run:           Make 'all' and `RUN` NonSense in VICE emulator
+run:           Make 'all' and `RUN` NonSense in VICE, use PAL (VIC 6561)
-run-load:      Make 'all' and `LOAD"*",8,1` NonSense in VICE emulator
+run-ntsc:      Same as 'run', but using NTSC version of VIC (VIC 6560)
+run-load:      Same as 'run', but just `LOAD"*",8,1` NonSense, no `RUN`
-run-attach8:   Make 'all' and run VICE emulator (no `LOAD`, no `RUN`)
+run-attach8:   Same as 'run', but no `LOAD`, no `RUN`
-debug:         Make 'all', as configured in makefile.config.mk set
+debug:         Make 'all', then as configured in makefile.config.mk set
-               break point and `RUN` NonSense with debugger attached
+               breakpoint and `RUN` NonSense with debugger attached (PAL)
+debug-ntsc:    Same as 'debug', but using NTSC version of VIC emulated
 disk:          Make 'all' and copy the D64 file to a removable disk
                (i.e. USB storage) as configured in makefile.config.mk
 tags-all:      Make 'tags-ctags', 'tags-etags' and 'tags-ebrowse'